Darkinx/Darkinx.github.io/README.md

 - [ ] Make the site friendly to phones
     - use media query for now.

+- [ ] Remove the usage of "!important" on media queries since it will probably going to messed up things in the future.

 - [ ] Make the tone of the linear-gradient of the welcome part more pleasing and not that dark

 ### Adding pages